prasanthmanda/Bank-Term-Deposit-Predictor-Application/README.md

   ![Project Screenshot](https://github.com/prasanthmanda/Bank-Term-Deposit-Predictor-Application/blob/main/Picture2.png)
 5. If you click on the ‘Analysis Charts’ button on top of the page, you will see the generated plots/charts related to the uploaded customer dataset depicting various patterns and trends of the customers.
 This can be seen below:
   ![Project Screenshot](https://github.com/prasanthmanda/Bank-Term-Deposit-Predictor-Application/blob/main/Picture3.png)
-6.If you click on the ‘User Guide’ button on top of the page, you will see instructions on how to use the data product like this instruction guide.
+6. If you click on the ‘User Guide’ button on top of the page, you will see instructions on how to use the data product like this instruction guide.
 ![Project Screenshot](https://github.com/prasanthmanda/Bank-Term-Deposit-Predictor-Application/blob/main/Picture4.png)